 Ahh, Autumn- the festival season.
 Charlottesville really shines in the fall, partially because the weather is perfect and the foliage is unbeatable, and partially because there’s so much going on!
-Read on for the details on a few long-standing Charlottesville festival traditions. (listed by area of focus and not by date)
+Read on for the details on a few long-standing Charlottesville festival traditions and a few new ones. (listed by area of focus and not by date – we will be updating fall 2019 festivals here as the information becomes available.)

 Hoopla! at Devil’s Backbone Brewing Company